LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 ## Kernel Event Tracing

 - ETW (*Event Tracing for Windows*) is a common infrastructure in the kernel that provides ability to trace various components of the Kernel and its device drivers for use in system troubleshooting.
-- An application that uses ETW falls into one or more of three categories:
+- An app that uses ETW falls into one or more of three categories:
   - **Controller**: starts and stops logging sessions and manages buffer pools.
   - **Provider**: defines GUIDs for the event classes it can produce traces for and registers them with ETW.
   - **Consumer** selects one or more trace sessions for which it wants to read trace data.